 - We worked with Addis Ababa police to improve investigative systems in trafficking cases through forensic interview and investigation, so perpetrators are held accountable. - With the federal Ministry of Women and Social Affairs (MoWSA), we established the country's first National Child Parliament, with 131 members, to ensure meaningful child participation in processes and policies that affect them and their rights.
-We are also working with MoWSA on a positive parenting manual and child protection case management training.
+We are also working with MoWSA on a parenting manual and child protection case management training.

-- The UN Special Representative of the Secretary-General on Violence against Children visited two of our Lighthouses, sharing views and holding discussions with the children and staff. - Hope for Justice is convening a new consortium of shelter service providers working on child exploitation in Addis Ababa. - We organised a research conference in October, bringing together academics, policy makers and civil society organisations to discuss mental health issues when dealing with victims, families, communities, law reform and enforcement. - We provided hundreds of hours of specialised training in Ethiopia during 2022-23.
-We offered child protection training for officials, community members and religious leaders to reduce children's risk of trafficking and abuse through addressing discrimination and social exclusion.
-We provided victim-focused law enforcement training on trafficking and gender-based violence to judicial officers, law enforcement and social services workers in the Amhara National Region, and offered training and post-training support for Addis Ababa and Federal Police.
+- The UN Special Representative of the Secretary-General on Violence against Children visited two of our Lighthouses, sharing views and holding discussions with the children and the staff. - Hope for Justice is convening a new consortium of shelter service providers working on child exploitation in Addis Ababa. - We organized a research conference in October, bringing together academics, policy makers and civil society organizations to discuss mental health issues when dealing with victims, families, communities, law reform and enforcement. - We provided hundreds of hours of specialized training in Ethiopia during 2022-23.
+We offered child protection training for officials, community members and religious leaders to reduce children's risk of trafficking and abuse.
+We provided victimfocused law enforcement training on trafficking and gender-based violence to judicial officers, law enforcement and social services workers in the Amhara National Region, and offered training and post-training support for Addis Ababa and Federal Police.
 We gave rigorous case management training for governmental actors and offices.
 There has been progress in implementing consistent, effective and systematic services for victims of trafficking.
-We also provided mental health training for social workers and frontline workers, including access to one-toone and group counselling sessions.
+We also provided mental health training for social workers and frontline workers, including access to one-to-one and group counseling sessions.